Skip to content

 Aspect Details

-Location Outside the pelvic cavity, below the penis
+Location External to the body, below the penis

 Components Testicles, epididymis, vas deferens, blood vessels, nerves, connective tissue

-Main Functions Protection, temperature regulation, support for sperm production, hormonal environment
+Main Functions Testicular protection, temperature regulation, support for sperm and hormone production

-Key Muscles Dartos muscle (controls wrinkling); cremaster muscle (raises/lowers testicles)
+Key Muscles Dartos muscle (wrinkling), cremaster muscle (raises/lowers testicles)

-Common Conditions Epididymitis, varicocele, hydrocele, inguinal hernia, testicular torsion, infections, testicular cancer
+Common Conditions Epididymitis, varicocele, hydrocele, hernia, testicular torsion, infections, cancer

-Best Practices Good hygiene, regular self-exams, supportive underwear, protection from injury and overheating
+Best Practices Daily hygiene, self-exam, supportive underwear, protection from injury and heat

-Who Should Monitor It?
-All males, especially ages 15–35 (testicular cancer risk), athletes, and men pursuing fertility
+Who Should Monitor?
+All males, especially ages 15–35 (testicular cancer risk), athletes, those concerned about fertility

-When to Seek Help Sudden pain, lumps, swelling, discoloration, or injury
+When to Seek Help Sudden pain, swelling, new lumps, discoloration, unexplained injury

 What Is the Anatomy of the Scrotum?